 Rae Johnson, Senior Teaching Artist, Director, Playwright in Residence, and Costume and Prop Designer

 Rae has a B.A. in theater/dance, and has performed and held technical jobs throughout New England, Delaware, New York, and New Jersey.
 She has worked with Sta-Bis-Mus Theatre Company, North Shore Music Theatre, Stage One Productions, Tohill Theate, and several other theaters, and was part of the ensemble cast of Dream Time in New York City.
 Her credits include writing, directing, stage managing, costume designing, and props designing.
 Rae owns and operates CarPort Productions, a homeschool based theater company.

-Carmine Lavieri, Senior Teaching Artist
+Carmine Lavieri, Senior Teaching Artist and Director

 Carmine graduated from Central Connecticut State University with a Bachelor of Arts degree in Theater.
 In his time at Central, he performed in several mainstage and student-directed shows including The Tempest, The Arabian Nights, The Things They Carried, and Red Noses.
 Carmine was most recently featured in Eastbound Theater’s production of The Complete History of America (abridged).
 He has been leading improv workshops and competitions since 2006 and joined the staff of New Britain Youth Theater as a teaching artist in 2011.